Sethi-Skiba point

-DNSS points, also known as Sethi-Skiba points, arise in optimal control problems that exhibit multiple optimal solutions.
-A DNSS pointnamed alphabetically after Deckert and Nishimura, Sethi, and Skibais an indifference point in an optimal control problem such that starting from such a point, the problem has more than one different optimal solutions.
+Sethi-Skiba points, also known as DNSS points, arise in optimal control problems that exhibit multiple optimal solutions.
+A Sethi-Skiba point is an indifference point in an optimal control problem such that starting from such a point, the problem has more than one different optimal solutions.
 A good discussion of such points can be found in Grass et al.